Complete Guide to TOPIK - Self Study Package BX0121

 Smriti

-In today's blog we’ll see how to construct sentences with "A/V-고 해서" Korean grammar pattern with some example sentences.
+In today's blog, we’ll look at how to construct sentences with "A/V-고 해서" Korean grammar pattern, with some example sentences.

 Usage of A/V-고 해서 :